cockroachdb/docs/v20.1/bool.md

 ## Size

 A `BOOL` value is 1 byte in width, but the total storage size is likely to be larger due to CockroachDB metadata.

+## Functions
+For the list of supported `BOOL` functions, see [Functions and Operators](functions-and-operators.html#bool-functions).

 ## Examples